getyoti/ios-sdk-button/README.md

 ### Drag & Drop (not recommended)

-You can also add the Yoti SDK by adding the project via a submodule and dragging the Yoti's project file into yours.
+You can also add Yoti SDK by adding the project via a submodule and dragging the Yoti's project file into yours.

 ## Configuration

 Before we start the configuration you have to add Yoti SDK as a build phase:
 Go to your project, and go to the `Build Phases` tab, press the `+` on the top left, select `New Copy Files Phase` and change the `Destination` to `Frameworks`.